Zingle/retryable/README.md

 ### Retryable
 Wrapped retryable functions implement the Retryable interface.

-#### Retryable#backoff([object,] function)
+#### Retryable#backoff(function)
 Return a new retryable function with a custom backoff algorithm.
-The function is passed an object each retry and is expected to return a value indictating the number of milliseconds to wait until the next retry.
-The object can be used to hold state between calls.
+The function is bound to a RetryState instance.
+To maintaine state between backoff calls, use something like `this.data = "foo"`.

 #### Retryable#forever()
 Return a new retryable function which retries forever.
 The callback will not